 Secondary teachers may assign detention, which they personally supervise for up to 40 minutes outside the regular school day.

 In other circumstances, the building administration will assign the detention.
-When building administrators assign detention parents may be notified by

 When building administrators assign detention, parents may be notified by telephone or in writing of such detention.

 DETENTION - SENIOR HIGH SCHOOL